gatechain/gatechain-gitbook/getting-started/guides/bridge.md

 $\sum x_i=D$

-The asset price in this model can be determined as $dx_i / $dx_j; assuming $dx_i = $dx_j, the price would always be 1, which means all tokens in the pool have the same price.
+The asset price in this model can be determined as $dx_i/dx_j$; assuming $dx_i = dx_j$, the price would always be 1, which means all tokens in the pool have the same price.
 However, this model is unlikely to fit into an exchange market where the assets should be auto-adjustable, one asset reserve in the pair will easily to be drained and the cross-chain transfer would fail.
 Many well known decentralised exchanges, like Uniswap, or Balancer, are using a Constant Product model instead to allow price volatility according to market conditions.
 The formula is as below:

-$x * y=D$
+$$x * y=D$$

 The formula can be expanded to a liquidity pool with tokens at any allocation and amount; such as model used in Balancer:

-$\prod x_i^{w_i}=D$
+$$\prod x_i^{w_i}=D$$

 But when model is used to tokens of stable price, it will incur huge slippage.
 So we look into the pricing model of stableswap, or Hybrid Constant Sum and Constant Product instead,  which resembles a constant sum curve when the two tokens reach balance, and a constant product curve when the balance is broken.
 The slippage in this model looks like a pan, almost zero slippage at the flat bottom, and large slippage as data falling outside of the flat area.
 See figure below: